dogbreaf/Mishkas-Engine/README.md

 ##  Licenses
 This project uses [SDL Mixer](https://www.libsdl.org/license.php), which is licensed under the zlib license as part of SDL2.
 It also uses [FreeImage](http://freeimage.sourceforge.net/license.html), which is provided under the GNU GPL v3.

+I wont be distributing binaries for SDL or FreeImage in this repo, however I may if I make an actual game include them (and their relevant licences) with it.

 The project it's self is under the GNU GPL v3.